-Monsanto, Roundup, and Cancer: How a Good Medical Attorney Can Help You Win Your Case
+Monsanto, Roundup, and Cancer: How a Medical Malpractice Lawyer Can Help You Win Your Case

 If you have used the popular market weed-killer Roundup, you’re not alone.
 It has been one of the most popular lawn care products on the market for decades and is used by landscapers and homeowners looking to get rid of pesky weeds from yards.
 However, in recent years, thousands of long-time users of the product have filed lawsuits against Monsanto’s parent company Bayer, claiming the key ingredient, glyphosate, causes cancer.
-A medical attorney can help you determine if your recently diagnosed cancer is also a result of using Roundup.
+A medical malpractice attorney can help you determine if your recently diagnosed cancer is also a personal injury resulting from using Roundup.

 Most people who are suing Monsanto and Bayer have developed a form of non-Hodgkin lymphoma.
-Juries are awarding those who have sued Monsanto with multi-million-dollar awards to send a message to large companies that their products need to come with safety warnings when they know a chemical in their products is dangerous.
+Juries are awarding those who have sued Monsanto with multi-million-dollar awards to send a message to large companies that their products need to come with safety warnings when they know a chemical in their products has been labeled dangerous by medical professionals.

 What is non-Hodgkin lymphoma?